strikles/atac-data/messages/email/neurorights.md

 they spend every day inside a room taking turns at trying to get me to stab my head and genitalia in an alternate fashion whilst repeating the phrases, whilst engaging in orgies and greeting each others as if it was a normal social event.
 Others were recruited at jardim adamastor in lisbon and bairro alto to spend all day repeating phrases like parrots:

-* desisto
+* "desisto"
-* estas a ver o que a casa gasta
+* "estas a ver o que a casa gasta"
-* nao gostamos dele
+* "nao gostamos dele"
-* vai-te foder com essa conversa de merda
+* "vai-te foder com essa conversa de merda"
-* com quem te meteste
+* "com quem te meteste"

 <p align="center" width="100%"><img src="https://raw.githubusercontent.com/strikles/atac-data/main/messages/assets/img/jesus/golgota.png"></p>